habos/abn-project-shows/README.md

 ### Folder structure

 Folder structure is pretty basic.
 I organized the components in the components folder by what they are used for and added a tests folder.
-Added a composibles folder for the composible and types for the `Recipe` interface.
+Added a composibles folder for the composible and utils for globals.
 Everything else is boilerplate for Vue.

 ### Handling Application State

 Application state is handled entirely by the Vue 3 composible.
-In it I have a `recipes` variable that will contain all current recipes no matter where you are in the application.

 ## Features

-The homescreen containes a searchbar or dropdowns dependent on which knob you select.
-The live search feature allows for a constant refresh of recipes as the input is updated.
-When you click on a recipe you will be brough to that recipe's description page.
+The homescreen containes carousels with genres of movies sorted by rating.
+You can use the dropdown in the header to quickly navigate to a certain genre carousel.
+When you click on a show you will be brought to a details page with show and cast info.
+The search bar allows you to look through the whole database for shows.

+## Future improvements

+1. Use SCSS preprocessor to make cleaner css
+2. Write more tests for components
+3. Cleaner mobile design
+4. Have a frontend cache for all movies so the dashboard is not only based off the first 250

 ## Project Setup